jgoodwi33/pedigree/README.md

 1. ~~Always display the focus indicator on whichever dog has its details displayed on the sidebar~~
 1. ~~Ensure that a tree node is "selected" at all times~~
 1. ~~Create skip links for easy keyboard navigation between the dog details and the tree~~
-1. Finish implementing the code that automatically creates a new  JSON from the spreadsheet in Google Drive
+1. ~~Finish implementing the code that automatically creates a new  JSON from the spreadsheet in Google Drive~~
+1. Test my JSON creation code a little bit more to make sure it works properly
+1. Figure out how to address multiple instances of the same dog (aka line breeding)
 1. Fix the tab focus management behavior so when the skip link is used, focus is shifted back to the specific instance of a dog that they started at, instead of the first insatnce of that dog in the tree
 1. Add data from http://www.standardpoodledatabase.com
 1. Add a modal to the about section that explains how to use keyboard nav on the site